Zuckerberg defends Facebook's Libra, but admits he's 'not the ideal messenger'

 Facebook CEO Mark Zuckerberg said Wednesday that the Libra digital currency will not launch in the U.S. or anywhere in the world without approval from U.S. regulators.

-Zuckerberg's statement provides the clearest indication yet that the Libra digital currency project announced earlier this year faces an uphill battle.
-The project quickly raised red flags for regulators around the world.
+Zuckerberg's statement provides the clearest indication yet that the Libra digital currency project announced this year faces an uphill battle.
+The project quickly raised red flags for regulators around the world after its announcement.

+Committee members peppered Zuckerberg with questions about Libra as well as Facebook's motivations for helping found the organization behind the project.
+The questions touched on the dangers of digital currencies in relation to money laundering, child pornography, the drug trade, international sanctions and data privacy.

 Byers Market Newsletter